 The primary analysis was performed without imputation of missing values.
 The primary analysis of the change from baseline at 18 months in the CDR-SB score was performed to compare lecanemab and placebo with the use of a mixed model for repeated measures that included the baseline CDR-SB score as a covariate, with trial group, visit, stratification variables (i.e., clinical subgroup, use of medication for symptoms of Alzheimer's disease at baseline [yes or no], ApoE ε4 carrier status [carriers or noncarriers], and geographic region [North America, Europe, and Asia-Pacific]), baseline CDR-SB score-by-visit interaction, and trial group-by-visit interaction as fixed effects.
-If the between-group difference in primary end-point results was significant, then key secondary end points were to be tested hierarchically in the following order: change on PET as measured in centiloids in the subgroup tested and change from baseline at 18 months in the ADAS-cog14 score, change from change from baseline at 18 months in the ADCS-MCI-ADL score, all in the modified intention-totreat population.
+If the between-group difference in primary end-point results was significant, then key secondary end points were to be tested hierarchically in the following order: change on PET as measured in centiloids in the sub- change from baseline at 18 months in the ADCSgroup tested and change from baseline at 18 MCI-ADL score, all in the modified intention-tomonths in the ADAS-cog14 score, change from treat population.
 Each test was performed at an baseline at 18 months in the ADCOMS, and alpha level of 0.05 (two-sided) and was to be